About Us

 The Bush

 Our property has about 30 acres of Granite Highland bush country similar to the nearby Girraween National Park.
 It features huge granite boulders and native bush.
 A small stream runs through the property and a waterfall is spectacular after good rainfall.
+Guests in our cabins are treated to a bush walk through this beautiful rocky bushland.

 The bush reducedBoulders 1 reducedBoulders 2 reduced100_1297 (640x577)